In recent years, emission control area (ECA) legislation and the high price of fuel has led to shipowners seeking alternatives to oil as a marine fuel

 MAN ME-GI engines across the world

-MAN ME-GI engines have now been adopted by DSME for its LNGC ships and is offered to owners in conjunction with DSME’s Hi-VAR FGS, that includes a partial reliquefaction system.
-This can liquefy excess boil off gas (BOG) from the cargo tanks that is not used for the fuel.
-It has proven to be very attractive to shipowners, as it offers them substantial savings in vessel running costs and as a result, DSME has taken a much larger share of the South Korean newbuild market for LNGCs compared to its competitors.
+MAN ME-GI engines have now been adopted by DSME for its LNGC ships and are offered to owners in conjunction with DSME’s Hi-VAR FGS, that includes a partial reliquefaction system.
+This can liquify excess boil off gas (BOG) from the cargo tanks that is not used for fuel.
+It has proven to be very attractive to shipowners, as it offers substantial savings in vessel running costs and as a result, DSME has taken a much larger share of the South Korean newbuild market for LNGCs compared to its competitors.

-In the future, there is set to be significant growth in the marine sector for high-pressure cryogenic valves as more shipowners are adopting MAN ME-GI engines for their newbuild vessels.
+In the future, there is set to be significant growth in the marine sector for high-pressure cryogenic valves as more shipowners adopt the MAN ME-GI engines for their newbuild vessels.
 MAN is also working proactively to market these gas engines to shipowners, securing a higher level of sales.
-It is currently only the MAN engine that requires the high-pressure gas injection, so the application is limited in terms of the overall gas engine market to the ME-GI engine.
+It is currently only the MAN engine that requires high-pressure gas injection, so the application is only limited, in terms of the overall gas engine market, to the ME-GI engine.
 However, MAN does command about 80% market share of the 2-stroke engine market, so there are major opportunities here.

 “In the future, there is set to be significant growth in the marine sector for high-pressure cryogenic valves as more shipowners adopt MAN ME-GI engines”Noel Doidge, Product Manager, Parker Bestobell